 This is the kind of song that you listen to on a summer night when you feel lonely and the road is yours.
-You see some stranger’s silhouette that you mistake for somebody you knew.
+You see a stranger’s silhouette that you mistake for somebody you once knew.
 The warm yellow light from the street lamps and the windows is in a perfect contrast with the twilight sky.
 The moon is a faint spot of light brushed away by a thin veil of cloud.
-The sun lingers on top of the canopy whose thick and dark shape forms a rampart surrounding the sunflower field, above which the sky opens up like a canvas painted in an oneiric blue, the shade of blue that you’ve only seen in Magritte’s world.
+The sun lingers on top of the trees whose thick and dark canopy forms a rampart surrounding the sunflower field, above which the sky opens up like a canvas painted in an oneiric blue, the shade of blue that you’ve only seen in Magritte’s world.
 You chase the night.
 You keep going until it absorbs you and you can’t find the way back.
 Time stands still as the bicycle’s wheels turn around, and time is infinite.
-For a second, you wish that you were truly alone in this world.
-That there was no one to miss, that you were one and whole in the uniqueness of your existence, like a prime number.
+For a second, you wish that you were truly alone in this world: that there was no one to miss, and that you were one and whole in the uniqueness of your existence, just like a prime number.

 This is happiness.
 I could very live like this until the rest of my life, but I’d probably die out of boredom and frustration.
-Which makes it a happiness.
-It’s not meant to last.
+Which makes it a happiness, because it’s not meant to last.
 I only love this place because it’s not mine forever, and so it’s mine, in this present moment.
 Once I realize that, I feel liberated from the burden of anticipated nostalgia.
 Everything that I’m experiencing right now is precious.
 That dead trunk on the roadside.
-Those insects that hit my forehead, my glasses and my mouth (giving me violent kisses).
+Those insects that hit my forehead, my glasses and my mouth, giving me violent kisses.
 The summer air that smells of smoke, animal’s excrements and fresh leaves.
 This timeless town untouched by the outside world.
 It will cease to exist as soon as I step on the train that will take me away from it forever.
 It will hibernate in a corner of my memory.

 I’ve found where I belong in this world.
 I’ve always known the answer, but never quite understood it.
 Now I do.
-In my dreams, there’s only one place that I belong to, but it doesn’t have a name, nor a shape.
-It takes on different shapes in real life, and so I have to constantly move between places.
+In my dreams, there’s only one place where I belong, but it doesn’t have a name, nor a shape.
+It takes on different shapes in real life, therefore, I must constantly move between places.
 Because dreams can be eternal in their own territory, but will vanish when hit by reality.
 I only belong to somewhere as long as it remains my dreamland.
 As long as it doesn’t last.
 As long as I don’t belong to it.